henvic/henvic.github.io/content/posts/my-go-mistakes.md

 Alternatively, there could be different ways to define blocking and non-blocking handlers!

 Thank you for reading.

-<div id="amzn-assoc-ad-28708ac8-a880-4aff-b5fd-2649b98d4954"></div><script async src="//z-na.amazon-adsystem.com/widgets/onejs?MarketPlace=US&adInstanceId=28708ac8-a880-4aff-b5fd-2649b98d4954"></script>

-<small>If you click and buy any of these from Amazon after visiting the links above, I might get a commission from their [Affiliate program](https://affiliate-program.amazon.com/).</small>

 {{< tweet user=henriquev id=1362206448520945664 >}}